MohamedElGuendouz/astro-sphere/src/content/blog/16-tables-delta-evolution-du-schema/index.md

 title: Mastering Schema Evolution in Delta Tables
 date: 2024-07-26
 summary: Learn how to seamlessly manage schema changes in your Delta Tables with our comprehensive guide to schema evolution.
-tags: [Delta Lake, Schema Evolution, Data Engineering, Data Architecture]
+tags: [Delta Lake, Data Engineering, Data Architecture]
 ---

 # Mastering Schema Evolution in Delta Tables